0cjs/8bitdev/src/tmon/README.md

-The monitor requires a terminal or display that has a non-destructive backspace character (i.e., moves the cursor back without erasing what's underneath the cursor); the only I/O routines required are single character input and output.
+The monitor requires a terminal or display that has a non-destructive backspace character (i.e., moves the cursor back without erasing what's underneath the cursor) and separate CR and LF (the former returning to the start of the current line; the latter moving down a line).
+The only I/O routines required are single character input and output.
+(The single character input may be blocking.)

 Usage